xufengduan/MacBehaviour/README.md

 ## Installation

-There are two ways for installing this package: from Git hub or CRAN
+There are two ways for installing this package: from Github or CRAN

 ```R
 # From github